mihneasim/writing/engineering/svg-png.md

 during painting - on the display, in a projector, or on a paper by the printer.
-The shapes are described through relative coordinates and other primitives such as lines, circles, curves, arcs - by using markup that specifies descriptions of paths and fills, rather than actual color data per pixel.
+The shapes are described through relative coordinates and other primitives such as lines, circles, curves, arcs - by using markup that specifies descriptions of paths and fills, rather than actual colour data per pixel.
 Of course, this type of format puts a limit on the content of the image.
-You can't use it for photographs, you are limited to illustrations with solid-colors or uniform gradients.
+You can't use it for photographs, you are limited to illustrations with solid-colours or uniform gradients.
 Moreover, it increases the requirements and computational usage of the renderer, now in charge with actually computing the values for the pixels/dots.
 Other vectorial formats are EPS (most used), AI (Adobe's),